Terrain#

 Preset configurations#

-mjlab ships two ready-made TerrainGeneratorCfg presets in mjlab.terrains.config:
+mjlab ships three ready-made TerrainGeneratorCfg presets in mjlab.terrains.config:

 ROUGH_TERRAINS_CFG

-A 10x20 grid with seven terrain types (flat, stairs, inverted stairs, slopes, inverted slopes, random rough, waves).
+A 10x20 random-mode grid with seven terrain types (flat, stairs, inverted stairs, slopes, inverted slopes, random rough, waves).
 Designed for locomotion training with a moderate difficulty range.
+Set curriculum=True via dataclasses.replace to use it as a curriculum grid (one column per terrain type).

 ALL_TERRAINS_CFG

-A 10x16 grid with all sixteen terrain types at equal proportion.
+A 10-row random-mode grid covering all available terrain types at equal proportion.
 Useful for training on maximum terrain variety.

 Both can be used directly or customized with dataclasses.replace():